iFangg/leetcode/README.md

 Solution was simple convert binary to integer, add then convert back into binary.
 This was made much easier in js because of the parseInt/BigInt and toString methods.
 I did fail at first because I forgot about precision and the fact that the binary numbers could extend the length of normal integers.
 It was a simple fix.
 Easy problem today!

 ### Plus One (`easy13.js`)
-Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enouhg.
+Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enough.
 Simple problem today.

 ### Climbing Stairs (`easy14.js`)
 Couldn't figure this one out, the clue I was given was 1D Dynamic Programming, perhaps using memoization but I couldn't figure it out.
 A posted solution used fibonacci, which I don't think fully encapsultes what this problem is trying to train and assess.
 EDIT: Added solutions that properly utilise memoization.